reactjs/rfcs/text/0000-registered-prop-as-ref.md

 # Drawbacks

-- Putting a registry within ReactDOM means that the same `ReactDOM` must be used to `render` as was used to call `registerRefProp`.
-This could break if multiple instances are present.
-Such as ordering errors if multiple React/ReactDOM `<script>` elements are included or different versions of React/ReactDOM are used in package dependencies for an application and react libraries it uses.
-- The registry in ReactDOM is permanent, it is not possible to reclaim memory by setting `refProp` to null to "forget" the ref prop and its handler because strings and symbols are the only valid types for object keys and both are primitives that cannot be used as keys in a WeakMap.
 - The `[refProp]={...}` syntax requires either pre-registration or an inline function call to a memoized function.
 Even if it's a helpful advanced feature custom attribute/property issues are best solved in other ways and the other custom event proposals do not all require custom registration.
 - If JSX is updated to support computed property name / computed JSX Attribute name syntax it may be possible for wrappers like [skatejs/val](https://github.com/skatejs/val) to implement this in user-space.
   - The library would have to implement a registry and registration function,